thisz-akj/APPOINTMENT_SCHEDULER/README.md

-# 🗓️ AI-Powered Appointment Scheduler Assistant
+#  AI-Powered Appointment Scheduler Assistant

-# 🗓️ Appointment Scheduler – Backend + Node Gateway

 This project is an **AI-powered Appointment Scheduling System** that combines a **FastAPI backend** (Python) with a **Node.js Gateway**.
 It leverages **Google Gemini LLM** (via LangChain) to process natural language input, extract key appointment details, normalize them, and finally **schedule appointments**.